 1. Come Up With a Compelling BATNA

-At the heart of any negotiation should be an effective BATNA, or best alternative to a negotiated agreement.
+At the heart of any distributive negotiation should be an effective BATNA, or best alternative to a negotiated agreement.
 In other words, what will you do if you cannot reach your first desired outcome?
-Generally, parties entering a distributive arrangement have a desired end goal, such as a price they’re willing to pay, or accept as payment.
+Generally, parties entering a distributive negotiation have a desired end goal, such as a price they’re willing to pay, or accept as payment.

 The best way to improve your BATNA for distributive negotiation is to create various alternatives through research.
-For example, if you’re in the process of ordering a large amount of supplies from a vendor, it can be helpful to pursue several negotiations from different vendors at once.
+For example, if you’re in the process of ordering a large number of supplies from a vendor, it can be helpful to pursue several negotiations from different vendors at once.
 This better positions you to negotiate and achieve the best price possible by maximizing available benefits and even bouncing the possible alternative across vendors.

 2. Find Your “Reservation Point”

 Another key aspect of distributive negotiation is determining when you will walk away from the negotiation.
-For distributive negotiating, this is usually a fixed price point.
+For a distributive negotiation, this is usually a fixed price point.
 For example, you might decide ahead of time, based on conversations with stakeholders and management, that you’re willing to buy supplies for $5,000, but will walk away if the other party refuses to come to that level.

 It’s essential to determine your reservation point well before entering any negotiation, whether it’s a price you’re willing to pay, or what you’re willing to sell a product or service for.
 If you don’t determine this point before the negotiations begin, you could end up in a low-ball situation.